AIRLINE REVIEWS

 It may have been a fair few years since I flew with Air Canada, but I can still remember my experience.
 It was a flight from London Heathrow to Toronto in Canada onboard a Boeing 767 I recall.
 I was very young at the time, and travelling with my parents also, and on this 8 hour flight there was no TV or anything.
 Ever since then, my parents have not been on a flight since (although I plan to change that!)
 I would like to travel with Air Canada again and hope to have a better experience with them; now I know their fleets are very modern, including the Boeing 787 Dreamliner and a new livery...

-Air Europa was the second Spanish airline I flew with, from Madrid, Spain to Zurich in Switzerland.
+Air Europa was the second Spanish airline I flew with.
+I flown with them between Palma de Mallorca and Madrid, to Zurich in Switzerland, as well as to Lima onboard their Boeing 787-9.
 The aircraft was generally new with blue interior mood lighting.
 The crew gave out hand sanitisers upon welcoming us onboard and there was even WIFI via a free streaming platform.
 The aircraft had TV's which displayed the route of the flight including altitude, speed and time remaining to the destination, as well as travel tips when passing over some renown cities.
 Flying with Air Europa was a rather pleasurable experience...

-On occasion I use EasyJet but primarily for work.
-I cannot fault the staff and crew of EasyJet, they are always very friendly; as a pilot and general love for aviation, I'll always ask if I can visit the Flight Deck and talk with the pilots, there came one occasion when I was returning to my seat at the back of the cabin and the Flight Attendants offered me one of the front row seats as some of them were available, I politely declined since I love sitting at the window...
+On occasion I use EasyJet; I cannot fault the staff and crew of EasyJet, they are always very friendly; as a pilot and general love for aviation, I'll always ask if I can visit the Flight Deck and talk with the pilots, there came one occasion when I was returning to my seat at the back of the cabin and the Flight Attendants offered me one of the front row seats as some of them were available, I politely declined since I love sitting at the window...

 Up to a point I had been living in Spain for almost 3 years so I was really pleased when I finally got to fly with Iberia – the national carrier for Spain.
 It was a business trip from Dublin, Ireland back to Madrid, Spain onboard an A320.
 The staff were super friendly, I got to spend quite some time up in the flight deck with the pilots so it was a great experience for me.
 For dinner I had a delicious lasagne, in actual fact I wanted just a sandwich but they had run out, it was free so I couldn’t complain!
 During departure and arrival Iberia actually play music which I hadn’t experienced before; normally there’s music for boarding but not when the aircraft is flying.
 All in all, I really enjoyed my time onboard Iberia and would happily fly with them again...